johnmichadasis/genericsoundcloudclient/README.md

 # genericsoundcloudclient
-a very very barebones soundcloud client
+a very very barebones soundcloud client, this client doesn't even have a proper way to launch it lol